xonq/mycotools/mycotools/USAGE.md

 ## Interfacing
 ### mtdb
 `mtdb` is the MycotoolsDB central utility.
-It initializes interfacing with an established master database or just prints the path of the master database.
+It initializes interfacing with an established primary database or just prints the path of the primary database.
 MycotoolsDBs are labelled `YYYYmmdd.mtdb`.
 ```bash
 mtdb
 /home/xonq/mtdb/mtdb/20210125.mtdb
 ```

-To add interfacing with a fungal/prokaryote master MTDB:
+To add interfacing with a fungal/prokaryote primary MTDB:
 ```bash
 mtdb -i <DATABASE_BASE_DIRECTORY>
 ```